 1. Only Christians can “truly” Love

-One of the worst stereotypes by Christians is this idea that only Christians can experience, “True” love.
+One of the worst stereotypes by Christians is this idea that only Christians can experience, “true” love.
 It suggests that outside of a relationship with Jesus Christ, a person lacks the fullness to truly experience and express love to another human being.
-Unbelievers are thought to have a sense of love but are not actually capable of “True” love, because they have never experienced God’s love.
-While many will never admit to this mindset, it is perpetuated in Christian literature, music and especially in movies with little objection from the Christian community at large.
+Unbelievers are thought to have a sense of love.
+But they are not actually capable of “true” love, because they have never experienced God’s love.
+While many will never admit to this mindset, it is perpetuated in Christian literature, music and especially in movies, with little objection from the Christian community at large.

-In a world of hurting and lonely people, seeking for love, Christians say that it can only be found in Christianity with God, rendering all external sources of love as inferior imitations.
+In a world of hurting and lonely people seeking love, Christians say that it can only be found in Christianity with God, rendering all external sources of love as inferior imitations.
 Needless to say, this idea is completely false.
-While God is Love, and his expression of love is unquestionably the greatest, in no way does that mean that human beings are incapable of love without knowing God.
-As Jesus Christ has said himself concern the capacity of men to love:
+God is Love, and his expression of love is unquestionably the greatest.
+But in no way does that mean that human beings are incapable of love without knowing God.
+As Jesus Christ has said himself concerning the capacity of men to love:

 John 15:13 Greater love hath no man than this, that a man lay down his life for his friends.

 Jesus Christ said that love can be experienced between men, and the greatest expression of that, is one who is willing to die for his fellow man.
 Have we not all heard of unbelieving parents going to the death to protect their own children from some atrocities?
 Have we not heard of husbands losing their lives for their wife and children, to protect them from harm?
 How many people have sacrificed kidneys and lungs to save a friend in need?

 By no means do I discount that Christians do these things also, but the point is that unbelievers are fully capable of experiencing and expressing true love to their fellow man, as much so as any Christian.
 They may not love the same things as Christians, or even experience the love of God like Christians, but the love they have is no less real, and should not be treated as inferior, but as a Gift from God to be celebrated.